It is an anticonvulsant used to treat most types of seizure disorders and epileptic states, except seizure attacks.

 You should not start taking Dilantin if you are pregnant unless your doctor tells you to.
 If you become pregnant while taking Dilantin, do not stop taking the medication without first consulting your doctor.

 This medicine can also make some contraceptive methods less effective.
-You should talk with your doctor about the use of non-hormonal contraceptive options to prevent pregnancy while taking Dilantin.
+You should talk with your doctor about using non-hormonal contraceptive options to prevent pregnancy while taking Dilantin.

 The unwanted effects often improve as your body adjusts to the new medication, but talk to your doctor or pharmacist if any of the following continues or becomes bothersome.